ahungry/scratch/k8s/README.md

 # Notes

+## Inner pod connectivity

+Just call localhost:port for whatever the actual container is listening on.

+## Pod to Pod network connectivity

 To make a pod to pod call, it looks like we must expose the pod via a service, such as: